Tufin/blog/s3-scanner/README.md

 	}, nil
 }
 ```
-As you can see it creates 1 Object with `key` which represents the file path on S3.
+As you can see it inherits from `s3iface.S3API` and creates 1 Object with `key` which represents the file path on S3.

 Mocking the `Download` function of `s3manager` will override `svc.Handlers.Send.PushBack`,
 by streaming mock S3 file data: